 Intensive work can be expected on practical arrangements such as the establishment of new regulatory agencies, recruitment of customs and immigration officers and amendment of business contracts.

-December 31 - The European Commission's proposed date for the end of the transition period, coinciding with the end of the EU's seven-year budget, which includes UK contributions.
-Brexit Secretary David Davis has said it could be a few months either side.
+December 31 - The end of the transition period, coinciding with the end of the EU's seven-year budget.